sketchplugins/plugin-directory/README.md

 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.
 - [Scale All in Place](https://github.com/delighted/sketch-scale-all-in-place), by Delighted Inc.: Scale all in place: Resize all selected shapes or layers, in place, from center.
 - [Segmented Circle](https://github.com/design4use/gb-sketch-segmentcircle), by German Bauer: Create precise segmented circular graphics for diagrams, instrumentation and analytics.
-- [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
 - [Sequence Artboard Names](https://github.com/tbrasington/Sequence-Sketch-Artboards), by Thomas Brasington: Simple sequencing of all artboards within a Sketch Document
 - [Shared Styles Hierarchy](https://github.com/mathieudutour/sketch-styles-hierarchy), by Mathieu Dutour: Organize your shared styles using the layers list, create a hierarchy where children inherit properties from their parent.
+- [Single Border](https://github.com/sureskumar/single-border), by Sures Kumar: Add single borders with advanced controls.
 - [Sketch a Sketch](https://github.com/mathieudutour/sketch-a-sketch), by Mathieu Dutour: Bringing the iconic knobs from the famous toy to Sketch.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.